TMJ – Jaw Disorders

 Natural solutions to problems caused by jaw misalignment

 Dr. Regni is an expert in the treatment of jaw disorders, more commonly known as TMJ.
-In addition to his training in general and biological dentistry, Dr. Regni is also a specialist in handling tooth and jaw alignment, having completed advanced dental courses in orthodontics (the study and handling of tooth alignment and problems associated with proper bites) and TMJ.
+In addition to his training in general and biological dentistry, Dr. Regni is also trained in handling tooth and jaw alignment, having completed advanced dental courses in orthodontics (the study and handling of tooth alignment and problems associated with proper bites) and TMJ.

 The term “TMJ” is the acronym for “TemperoMandibular Joint”.
 This is the ball and socket joint that allows the lower jaw to open, close and move sideways when chewing and speaking.
 Everyone has two of them, and they are located about one centimeter in front of the ears.